-A California mother is making waves across the internet this week after she was reportedly fired from her job over her kids being too noisy while she was on work calls.
+A California mother is making waves across the internet after she was reportedly fired from her job over her kids being too noisy while she was on work calls.
+She was glad to work from home.
 Now she’s suing for gender discrimination and wrongful termination.

 Drisana Rios, an insurance account executive from San Diego, California, says coronavirus closures left her with no childcare options for her 4-year-old daughter, and 1-year-old infant.